shizuku198411/SessionAttested/README.md

 **SessionAttested** is a **policy-based development-session attestation framework** that observes, from the host side (LSM/eBPF), which processes were executed and which executable identities wrote to a development workspace during a session, then binds the result to commits and outputs a signed attestation.

 It can be used as a foundation for verifiable development-session auditing and policy enforcement workflows.
+It is also a concrete implementation path toward **Development-Session Attestation (DSA)**, a broader idea of evaluating and reviewing software work with session/process evidence in addition to final artifacts (see [`DSA.md`](DSA.md)).

 ## Audit Results View with SessionAttested WebUI